 There are also many online resources that can help with grammar and citations, such as the Purdue website:

-It can often be tough to edit your work and to see it in an objective light.
-So it’s always a good idea to have a professional editor proofread your book before you submit it for possible publication.
+It can often be tough to edit your own work and see it in an objective light.
+So it’s a good idea to have a professional editor proofread your book before you submit it for possible publication.

 We have loads of happy clients from all over the world…here are some of them!
 (Refresh the page to view more.)